simonkrenger/k8s-isolation/README.md

 ## cpuload

 The `cpuload` container consumes all the CPU that it sees.
 It checks for the available cores and spawns a process for each core consuming CPU cycles.

+## memoryeater

+The `memoryeater` container consumes all memory resources.
+This will lead to the container typically being OOM killed by the orchestrator.